Skip to main content

 -F 'transformations=["w_800,h_600,f_webp,q_80","w_400,h_400,c_fill,f_avif,q_70"]'

-• multiple transformations form fields (one segment per field)
+• Multiple transformations form fields (one string per field)

 curl -X POST "http://localhost:3000/upload" \